Shape optimization under width constraint: the Cheeger constant and the torsional rigidity: Minimizing the torsional rigidity among shapes with minimal width

-(b) Increasing $r$ only produces normal boundary perturbations on the segment $YZ$.
-Moreover, since $XY<YZ$ there exists a point $M' \in (MZ)$ such that the infinitesimal normal boundary perturbation $\theta\cdot n$ is strictly positive on $YM'$ and strictly negative on $M'Z$.
+Therefore, since $XY<YZ$ the normal displacement at $Y$ is larger in absolute value than the one at $Z$, hence there exists a point $M' \in (MZ)$ such that the induced infinitesimal normal boundary perturbation $\theta\cdot n$ is strictly positive on $YM'$ and strictly negative on $M'Z$.